FrugenceFidel/Settings-I-Use/README.md

-# Setting I use
+# My Settings

-Settings I use to my editor, terminal, etc
+Settings I use for my development in editor, terminal, etc.